tlorans/defi-gmx-v2/README.md

       - Long
         - 2 step tx
         - Leverage
-        - profit in long asset?
+        - profit in long asset
+        - swap pnl
         - Profit and collateral can be swapped
         - Pool fees
           - open interest